pyepye/django-magiclink/README.md

 #### Signup page

 If you want users to have to signup before being able to log in you will want to override the signup page template.
 This is needed when `MAGICLINK_REQUIRE_SIGNUP = True`.
-On successful signup the user will be sent a login email, an optional welcome email can be sent as well.
+On successful signup the user will be sent a login email.

 When overriding this template please ensure the following content is included: